Water heating: Storage water heaters (tank-type)

 In tropical countries like Singapore and India, a storage water heater may vary from 10 L to 35 L. Smaller water heaters are sufficient, as ambient weather temperatures and incoming water temperature are moderate.
 The Coldest regions in India like Kashmir, people are mostly dependent on the storage type electric water heaters.
 Mostly 50L or 75L Storage type electric water heaters are connected to overhead water source.

-Point-of-use (POU) vs centralized hot water
+Point-of-use (POU) vis-à-vis centralized hot water

 A locational design decision may be made between point-of-use and centralized water heaters.
 Centralized water heaters are more traditional, and are still a good choice for small buildings.
 For larger buildings with intermittent or occasional hot water use, multiple POU water heaters may be a better choice, since they can reduce long waits for hot water to arrive from a remote heater.
 The decision where to locate the water heater(s) is only partially independent of the decision of a tanked vs. tankless water heater, or the choice of energy source for the heat.